What to Wear to a Funeral, Visitation or Celebration of Life Service

 Additional Funeral Service Attire Tips

-- Select clothing in simple, dark colors.
+• Select clean, comfortable clothing in simple, dark colors.